-The Trust, on behalf of the Funds, and the Adviser have retained Penserra Capital Management LLC ("Penserra" or the "Sub-Adviser"), located at 4 Orinda Way, Suite 100-A, Orinda, California 94563, to serve as sub-adviser for the Fund.
+The Trust, on behalf of the Funds, and the Adviser have retained Penserra Capital Management LLC, located at 4 Orinda Way, Suite 100-A, Orinda, California 94563, to serve as sub-adviser for the Fund.
 The Sub-Adviser is a registered investment adviser and New York limited liability company.
 The Sub-Adviser is owned and controlled by George Madrigal and Dustin Lewellyn.